Cameron Students posing for a picture on Campus

 Federal Student and Parent Loans

-Cameron University participates in the William D. Ford Federal Direct Loan Program where students borrow directly from the federal government.
+Cameron University participates in the Federal Direct Student Loan Program, where students borrow directly from the federal government.
 Students must be enrolled at least half-time to receive federal loan disbursements.

 We are required to disburse all federal loans in two equal payments.
-Payments are normally split between fall and spring, but students attending in a single-term will receive a disbursement at the beginning of the term and at mid-term.
+Payments are generally split between fall and spring, but students who accept loans for a single term will receive a disbursement at the beginning of the term and at midterm.

 Just like any other loan, these loans must be repaid with interest.
-There is also a small origination fee that will be deducted from the accepted loan amount before it is disbursed.
+There is also a small origination fee that will be deducted from the accepted loan amount before disbursement.
 We encourage you to carefully review your expenses and resources, and borrow only what you need.
 Three types of federal student loans are:

 Direct Subsidized Loan